 \section{Abstract}

-In this paper, we compute the homotopy type of the group of equivariant symplectomorphisms of $\SSS$ and $\CCC$ under the presence of Hamiltonian group actions of the circle $S^1$.
-We prove that the group of equivariant symplectomorphisms are homotopy equivalent to either a torus, or to the homotopy pushout of two tori depending on whether the circle action extends to a single toric action or to exactly two non-equivalent toric actions.
+We compute the homotopy type of the group of equivariant symplectomorphisms of $\SSS$ and $\CCC$ under the presence of a Hamiltonian action of the circle $S^1$.
+We prove that the group of equivariant symplectomorphisms is homotopy equivalent to either a torus, or to the homotopy pushout of two tori depending on whether the circle action extends to a single toric action or to exactly two non-equivalent toric actions.
 This follows from the analysis of the action of equivariant symplectomorphisms on the space of compatible and invariant almost complex structures $\J^{S^1}_{\om}$.
 In particular, we show that this action preserves a decomposition of $\J^{S^1}_{\om}$ into strata which are in bijection with toric extensions of the circle action.
-Our results rely on $J$-holomorphic techniques, on Delzant's classification of toric actions and on Karshon's classification of Hamiltonian circle actions on $4$-manifolds.
+Our results rely on $J$-holomorphic techniques, on Delzant's classification of toric actions, and on Karshon's classification of Hamiltonian circle actions on $4$-manifolds.